 The Integrated Road Information System (IRIS) is a computerized system used to describe road conditions.
-Information input into IRIS is automatically used to update 511 and SafeTravelUSA, described in greater detail later in this plan.
-IRIS will be updated by maintenance forces.
+Information is inputted into IRIS by highway maintenance staff and is automatically used to update 511 and SafeTraveIUSA.

-Reports are issued to the National Oceanic and Atmospheric Administration (NOAA), law enforcement, the SDDOT website and e-mail subscribers every hour, if changes have occurred during the previous hour.
+Road Condition Reports are issued to the National Oceanic and Atmospheric Administration (NOAA), law enforcement, the SDDOT website and e-mail subscribers every hour, if changes have occurred during the previous hour.
 Standard report times are 7:00 a.m., 11:00 a.m. and 4:00 p.m., even if conditions are unchanged.
 All times are Central Daylight or Standard, as applicable.
 NOAA packages our road condition report with forecast information and puts it on the wire, where the media picks up the information.